ioccc-src/mkiocccentry/jparse/json_util_README.md

 jval jparse/test_jparse/test_JSON/good/42.json
 ```

-As there are no _arg_s, all values match:
+As there are no args, all values match:

 ```
 foo